Fred Rogers Productions

 The Fred Rogers Company, doing business as Fred Rogers Productions, is an American non-profit organization and production company specializing in children's programming for public television in the United States.
 Founded by Fred Rogers, it was initially renamed The Fred Rogers Company in his honor after his death.
 It produced its flagship program, Mister Rogers' Neighborhood, under its previous name, Family Communications, Inc.

-Founded in 1971, Family Communications replaced Small World Enterprises, a for-profit company created in 1955 primarily to license and sell merchandise connected with Mister Rogers' Neighborhood and his earlier series, The Children's Corner.
-In 1985, it struck a deal with CBS/Fox Video to release home video titles.
+Founded in 1954 as Small World Enterprises, a for-profit company primarily to license and sell merchandise connected with Mister Rogers' Neighborhood and his earlier series, The Children's Corner.
+Its first book they published was Our Small World.
+The company made its national breakout when Small World Enterprises launched its first television series on NET, Mister Rogers' Neighborhood, which was a blockbuster success.
+In 1970, Sam Silberman, who worked for WQED, briefly worked for the company, he left in 1971.

+In 1971, it was reorganized and renamed as a non-profit company Family Communications, Inc., which kept the staff of Small World, which was officially took effect on November 1, 1971.
+When the flagship series was on hiatus, the company briefly pivoted toward television specials from 1976 to 1979.

+In 1985, it struck a deal with CBS/Fox Video to release home video titles under the Mister Rogers Home Video label.
+In 2005, it struck a deal with Anchor Bay Entertainment to release titles on home video.

 Following the death of Fred Rogers in 2003, the company would be headed by his widow Joanne until her death in 2021.
+In 2010, the company was renamed to The Fred Rogers Company, and eight years later, the company was renamed from The Fred Rogers Company to Fred Rogers Productions.

 Since the early 2010s, The Fred Rogers Company has produced new children's programming, including: